kingzamzon/docs/docs/sdk/authentication/session-sigs/get-pkp-session-sigs.md

 This function uses the [`signSessionKey`](https://v6-api-doc-lit-js-sdk.vercel.app/classes/lit_node_client_src.LitNodeClientNodeJs.html#signSessionKey) function to sign the session public key using the PKP, which will generate an `AuthSig`.

 Once the `AuthSig` has been created, it is then signed by the session keypair.
-Signing the `AuthSig` with the session keypair creates the session signatures.
+Signing the `AuthSig` with the session keypair creates the Session Signatures.

 ## Prerequisites